Ayurveda: Substances used

-Massage with oil is commonly prescribed by ayurvedic practitioners.
+Massage with oil is commonly prescribed by Ayurvedic practitioners.
 Oils are used in a number of ways, including regular consumption, anointing, smearing, head massage, application to affected areas, and oil pulling.
-Liquids may also be poured on the patient's forehead, a technique called shirodhara.
+Warm oil may also be poured on the patient's forehead, a technique called shirodhara.

 Panchakarma

-According to ayurveda, panchakarma are techniques to eliminate toxic elements from the body.
+According to Ayurveda, panchakarma are techniques to eliminate toxic elements from the body.
 Panchakarma refers to five actions, which are meant to be performed in a designated sequence with the stated aim of restoring balance in the body through a process of purgation.

 Current status

 Ayurveda is widely practiced in India and Nepal where public institutions offer formal study in the form of a Bachelor of Ayurvedic Medicine and Surgery (BAMS) degree.
-In certain parts of the world, the legal standing of practitioners is equivalent to that of conventional medicine.
-Several scholars have described the contemporary Indian application of ayurvedic practice as being "biomedicalized" relative to the more "spiritualized" emphasis to practice found in variants in the West.
+The legal standing of practitioners is not equivalent to that of conventional medicine and it is unrecognised in most countries.
+Several scholars have described the contemporary Indian application of Ayurvedic practice as being "biomedicalised" relative to the more "spiritualised" emphasis to practice found in variants in the West.

-Exposure to European developments in medicine from the nineteenth century onwards, through European colonization of India and the subsequent institutionalized support for European forms of medicine amongst European heritage settlers in India were challenging to ayurveda, with the entire epistemology called into question.
-From the twentieth century, ayurveda became politically, conceptually, and commercially dominated by modern biomedicine, resulting in "modern ayurveda" and "global ayurveda".
-Modern ayurveda is geographically located in the Indian subcontinent and tends towards secularization through minimization of the magic and mythic aspects of ayurveda.
-Global ayurveda encompasses multiple forms of practice that developed through dispersal to a wide geographical area outside of India.
-Smith and Wujastyk further delineate that global ayurveda includes those primarily interested in the ayurveda pharmacopeia, and also the practitioners of New Age ayurveda (which may link ayurveda to yoga and Indian spirituality and/or emphasize preventative practice, mind body medicine, or Maharishi ayurveda).
+Exposure to European developments in medicine from the nineteenth century onwards, through European colonization of India and the subsequent institutionalized support for European forms of medicine amongst European heritage settlers in India were challenging to Ayurveda, with the entire epistemology called into question.
+From the twentieth century, Ayurveda became politically, conceptually, and commercially dominated by modern biomedicine, resulting in "modern Ayurveda" and "global Ayurveda".
+Modern Ayurveda is geographically located in the Indian subcontinent and tends towards secularisation through the minimisation of the magical and mythical aspects of Ayurveda.
+Global Ayurveda encompasses multiple forms of practice that developed through dispersal to a wide geographical area outside of India.
+Smith and Wujastyk further delineate that global Ayurveda includes those primarily interested in the Ayurveda pharmacopeia, and also the practitioners of New Age Ayurveda (which may link Ayurveda to yoga and Indian spirituality and/or emphasize preventative practice, mind body medicine, or Maharishi Ayurveda).

-Since the 1980s, ayurveda has also become the subject of interdisciplinary studies in ethnomedicine which seeks to integrate the biomedical sciences and humanities to improve the pharmacopeia of ayurveda.
-According to industry research, the global ayurveda market was worth US$4.5 billion in 2017.
+Since the 1980s, Ayurveda has also become the subject of interdisciplinary studies in ethnomedicine which seeks to integrate the biomedical sciences and humanities to improve the pharmacopeia of Ayurveda.
+According to industry research, the global Ayurveda market was worth US$4.5 billion in 2017.